St John Ambulance – Standard Terms and Conditions for Public

 2.4 Once at the Event, regardless of the duration, the finish

-time specified on the online request form shall be
+time specified on the online booking shall be considered as the

-considered as the finish time of the Event.
-If an Event continues
+finish time of the Event.
+If an Event continues beyond this finish

-beyond this finish time, We reserve the right to leave the Event at
+time, We reserve the right to leave the Event at the specified

-the specified finish time.
-Any possible overrun must be discussed
+finish time.
+Any possible overrun must be discussed with the St

-with the St John Ambulance Event Manager at the Event as soon as
+John Ambulance Event Manager at the Event as soon as possible.
+The

-possible.
-The decision is at the discretion of the St John
+decision is at the discretion of the St John Ambulance Event

-accordance with Our National Tariff.
-In all incidences where the
+Our National Tariff.
+In all incidences where the finish time

-finish time exceeds that of the stated time on the booking form,
+exceeds that of the stated time on the booking form, excess charges

 2.5 A mileage charge may be made for payment to Our personnel